aaman007/Watchlist.com/readme.md

 - User Friendly
 - Fast and Secured
 - Easy to use
-- Shout out your thoughts
+- Shout out your thoughts on shows

 Watchlist.com is accessible, powerful, and provides features required for all your cinema-needs

 ## Features
 - Authentication System
 - Blogging System
-- Covers Animes, TV Shows , Hollywood and Bollywood movies
+- Covers Animes, TV Shows, Hollywood and Bollywood movies
 - Profile System
-- Add shows to Plan to Watch, Completed , Dropped , On-Hold in your profile
+- Add shows to Plan to Watch, Completed, Dropped, On-Hold in your profile
 - View currently airing animes,tv shows and upcoming hollywood and bollywood movies